SLiPs23/azure-demo/kubernetes/README.md

 - 40.122.36.120   grafana.az.com
 - 40.122.36.120   mywebapp.az.com

+You can update the URLs if you want, just be sure to also change them in the ingress yamls.
 Lets go to Grafana but first we need the admin password which we can change once we have logged in:

 `kubectl get secret --namespace monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`

 In your browser go to grafana.az.com and login with admin as the user and the output of the previous command as the password.
-Once logged in go to datasource and select Prometheus.
+Once logged in go to datasources and select Prometheus.
 In the URL field we need the IP of the Prometheus server.
 You can get that by running the following:

 `kubectl -n monitoring get svc`